Nuclear fission

 Fission is a form of nuclear transmutation because the resulting fragments (or daughter atoms) are not the same element as the original parent atom.
 The two (or more) nuclei produced are most often of comparable but slightly different sizes, typically with a mass ratio of products of about 3 to 2, for common fissile isotopes.
 Most fissions are binary fissions (producing two charged fragments), but occasionally (2 to 4 times per 1000 events), three positively charged fragments are produced, in a ternary fission.
 The smallest of these fragments in ternary processes ranges in size from a proton to an argon nucleus.

-Apart from fission induced by an exogenous neutron, harnessed and exploited by humans, a natural form of spontaneous radioactive decay (not requiring an exogenous neutron, because the nucleus already has an overabundance of neutrons) is also referred to as fission, and occurs especially in very high-mass-number isotopes.
-Spontaneous fission was discovered in 1940 by Flyorov, Petrzhak, and Kurchatov in Moscow.
-In contrast to nuclear fusion, which drives the formation of stars and their development, one can consider nuclear fission as negligible for the evolution of the universe.
-Nonetheless, natural nuclear fission reactors may form under very rare conditions.
-Accordingly, all elements (with a few exceptions, see "spontaneous fission") which are important for the formation of solar systems, planets and also for all forms of life are not fission products, but rather the results of fusion processes.

 The unpredictable composition of the products (which vary in a broad probabilistic and somewhat chaotic manner) distinguishes fission from purely quantum tunneling processes such as proton emission, alpha decay, and cluster decay, which give the same products each time.
-Nuclear fission produces energy for nuclear power and drives the explosion of nuclear weapons.
-Both uses are possible because certain substances called nuclear fuels undergo fission when struck by fission neutrons, and in turn emit neutrons when they break apart.
-This makes a self-sustaining nuclear chain reaction possible, releasing energy at a controlled rate in a nuclear reactor or at a very rapid, uncontrolled rate in a nuclear weapon.

-The amount of free energy released in the fission of an equivalent amount of ^{235}U is a million times more than that released in the combustion of methane or from hydrogen fuel cells.